mbabynames search ✿

 Juno Fiona

-"noble and strong" (Juno) meets "fair, white" (Fiona).
+"queen of heaven" (Juno) meets "fair, white" (Fiona).
 The combination reads as complete.
 Neither name overshadows the other.
 Fiona starts with a soft F, which glides naturally from Juno's ending.

 Juno Gemma